rust-lang/book/second-edition/nostarch/chapter13.md

-Instead of always calling the `simulated_expensive_calculation` function before the `if` blocks, we can define a closure and store the *closure* in a variable rather than storing the result, as shown in Listing 13-5.
+Instead of always calling the `simulated_expensive_calculation` function before the `if` blocks, we can define a closure and store the *closure* in a variable rather than storing the result of the function call, as shown in Listing 13-5.
 We can actually move the whole body of `simulated_expensive_calculation` within the closure we’re introducing here:

 Filename: src/main.rs